“Many of life’s failures are people who did not realize how close

 The disease can be found anywhere in the body with symptoms appearing as a painless lump or swelling in the soft tissues and in a case where a tumor is left undetected, a sarcoma could grow and put pressure on nearby organs, nerves, muscles or blood vessels causing pain or labored breathing.

 Our team of oncologists at the Sarcoma Oncology Center are experts in the diagnosis and treatment of all sarcoma subtypes.
-Dr. Chawla and Dr. Sankhala are considered two of the best sarcoma practitioners worldwide with the ability to develop the most advanced patient-centric treatment available.
+Dr. Chawla is considered one of the best sarcoma practitioners worldwide with the ability to develop the most advanced patient-centric treatment available.
 Patients who come to us for assistance receive personal and individualized attention from the most prestigious oncologists worldwide who are specialists in sarcoma and its numerous forms.

 This subtype is comprised of the following variants: